-Automatic voice recognition and speaker verification.
 Automatic speech recognition systems aim to modulate a speech signal to a series of words so that users can interact with their devices using the voice interface.
-In the course of the last few years, there has been a remarkable advancement in the domain of speech recognition [8], [17].
+In the course of the last few years, there has been a remarkable advancement in the domain of speech recognition [8], [22].
 For example, Williams et al. [8] presented a neural network that learns to transcribe speech utterances to characters.
 The proposed approaches can achieve a low word error rate of 8%.
 Voice can also be used as the biometrics for authentication using speaker verification techniques.
-Typically, an automatic speaker verification (ASV) system is designed to accept or reject a speech sample submitted by a user for claiming certain identity [23].
-Recently, the development of ASV systems has made major progress as they are widely adopted by mobile devices (e.g. smartphones) and online commerces [12], [15].
+Typically, an automatic speaker verification (ASV) system is designed to accept or reject a speech sample submitted by a user for claiming certain identity [28].
+Recently, the development of ASV systems has made major progress as they are widely adopted by mobile devices (e.g. smartphones) and online commerces [15], [19].
 Most ASV systems are text-independent, which means the user needs to repeat a fixed passphrase.
 The reason text-independent ASV systems are widely selected for authentication application is that they are able to accept arbitrary utterances, i.e., different speaking habits and languages from speakers [6].
-The current practice of building an ASV system involves two processes:

-offline training and runtime verification.
-During the offline training phase, the ASV system uses several speech samples provided by the genuine speaker to extract certain spectral, prosodic [4], [22], or other high-level features [10], [16] and uses them to create a speaker model.
+The current practice of building an ASV system involves two processes: offline training and runtime verification.
+During the offline training phase, the ASV system uses several speech samples provided by the genuine speaker to extract certain spectral, prosodic [4], [27], or other high-level features [12], [20] and uses them to create a speaker model.
 Then, in the runtime verification phase, the ASV system uses the trained speaker model to verify the incoming voice.

-Attacks on voice recognition and speaker verification systems.
+8.0.3 Attacks on voice recognition and speaker verification systems;

 Both voice recognition and speaker verification system suffer from attacks.
-Recent researches [7], [11], [24], [28] have shown that spoken words can be mangled such that they are unrecognizable to humans, which poses a serious threat to voice recognition systems.
-For instance, [28] showed that it is feasible to send inaudible attack commands.
-Also, various are proposed to break the biometric identification of the victim [14], [25].
-For example, [25] shows that an attacker can overcome text-dependent ASV systems by concatenating speech samples from multiple short voice segments of the target speaker.
-Due to the simplicity of voice spoofing attacks, a few research papers have been published in developing relay attack countermeasures [9], [19], [20], [26], [30].
+Recent researches [7], [10], [14], [29], [34] have shown that spoken words can be mangled such that they are unrecognizable to humans, which poses a serious threat to voice recognition systems.
+For instance, [34] showed that it is feasible to send inaudible attack commands.
+Also, various approaches are proposed to break the biometric identification of the victim [18], [30].
+For example, [30] shows that an attacker can overcome textdependent ASV systems by concatenating speech samples from multiple short voice segments of the target speaker.
+Due to the simplicity of voice spoofing attacks, a few research papers have been published in developing relay attack countermeasures [9], [11], [13], [16], [17], [21], [24], [25], [31], [32], [36].
 However, all these countermeasure systems are particularly designed for smartphone, which makes them hard to be implemented on AR headsets.
-For example, the liveness detection system proposed in [29] can detect the replay attacker by reusing smartphone as a sound radar.
+For example, the liveness detection system proposed in [35] can detect the replay attacker by reusing smartphone as a sound radar.
 However, this work cannot be implemented on AR headsets since AR headsets do not have a speaker that is towards the user's mouth.